tecnolgd/C-BASED-QUIZ-GAME-CLI/README.md

-# QUIZZZER RUSH - C Console Interface🎯
+# QUIZZER RUSH - C Console Interface🎯

 A clean and powerful console-based Quiz Game written in C.
 Built to strengthen core programming concepts — loops, conditions, and logic — without any shortcuts or premature complexity.